microsoft/semantic-kernel/samples/apps/copilot-chat-app/DocumentUploadApp/README.md

    `dotnet run -- --file C:\Users\taochen\Desktop\paper.txt --user-collection`

    > Note that this will open a browser window for you to sign in to retrieve your user id.

+   > Currently only supports txt files.
+A sample file is provided under ./sample-docs.